Trust your own inner wisdom.

 Your body is always sending you little signals.
 It has it’s own language —it’s way of attempting to communicate with you.

 I’m constantly encouraging my clients to tune into what their body is really asking for.
 Often times, these physical clues show up in the form of symptoms.
-They can be pesky and down right irratating, but often offer real purpose into what might be going on deep inside.
+They can be pesky, but often offer real purpose into what might be going on deep inside.

 The skin loves to talk to you, and in my case, sometimes it has too much to say.
 The skin speaks in the language of: acne, eczema, rosacea, psoriasis, or dry, scratchy, scaly skin.
 It’s very multi-lingual.